 Before setting the DIP switches, you should first set the EIA options to whatever is required for your application.
-Normally, leased line communication requires CXR to be set to normal conditions.
-Other applications may require CTS to follow CXR and DTR to be set to normal conditions.
+Normally, leased line communication requires CXR to be set to a normal condition (&C1).
+Other applications may require CTS to follow CXR (&R2) and DTR to be set to normal (&D2).
 Check your DTE to learn what requirements it may have and set those options accordingly.
-Once you have set all options not controlled by the DIP switches, write those options to stored profile 0 by using the AT&WO<ENTER> command.
+Once you have set all options not controlled by the DIP switches, write those options to stored profile 0 using the AT&WO<ENTER> command.